-FIRST SEMESTER BBA PRINCIPLES OF ECONOMICS
+FIRST SEMESTER BBA BBABMC132- PRINCIPLES OF ECONOMICS

-COURSE OBJECTIVES To provide adequate basic understanding about concepts of CS01: Economics CS02: To prepare students to understand basics of consumer Behaviour.
-To prepare students to understand basics of Demand & Supply CS03: theories.
-To prepare students to understand significance of factors of CS04: production.
-CS05: To prepare students to become microentrepreners.
-COUR RSE OUTCOMES C01: Students will be able to understand various concepts of Economics.
-C02: Students will be able to apply basics of consumer behaviour.
-C03: Students will be able to apply basics of Demand & Supply theories.
-Students will be able to understand significance of factors of C04: production.
-Students will be able to understand significance of micro- C05: entrepreneurship.
+- To provide adequate basic understanding about concepts of Economics - To prepare students to understand basics of consumer Behaviour. - To prepare students to understand basics of Demand & Supply theories. - To prepare students to understand significance of factors of production. - To prepare students to become microentrepreners.

+C01: Show ability to understand and various concepts of economics.

+C02: Exhibit skills required to apply basics of consumer behaviour.

+C03: Show familiarity with the basics of Demand and Supply theories.

+C04: Show an understanding of the significance of factors of production.

+C05: Be aware of the significance of micro-entrepreneurship.